1. Introduction to Bonds &

 will connect their difficult emotions or self-sabotage

 with their relationship history.
-Exploring bonds is terra incognita for
+Bonds are terra incognita for

 most people - and terror incognita for some.